The Road to War: Understanding the causes of World War II

 The results of the vote indicated that 99% of Austrians wanted Anschluss, which Hitler then promised to create.

 Alarmed, Austrian leaders called on Britain and France to intervene.
-When these countries sent their concerns to Hitler, he simply promised that the Anschluss was the end of his military invasions, and Europe said that they believed him and did nothing.
+When these countries sent their concerns to Hitler, he simply promised that the Anschluss was the end of his military invasions.

-However, Hitler had no intention of stopping there and, six months, he sent a demand to the neighbouring country of Czechoslovakia to hand back the former German region of the Sudetenland or face invasion.
+However, Hitler had no intention of stopping there and, six months later, he sent a demand to the neighbouring country of Czechoslovakia to hand back the former German region of the Sudetenland or face invasion.

 Short-term causes of WWII